Elemental Diet Powder Recipes for After Your Gut Reset

 - Low-Histamine Diet or AIP (Autoimmune Protocol) Diet: Further eliminates potential triggers for specific conditions and symptoms.

 All these diets also minimize processed foods and additives like preservatives, artificial colors, and emulsifiers.
-Working with a doctor or dietitian can help you decide which diet to use and help with food reintroductions after symptoms improve.
+Working with a doctor or dietitian can help you decide which diet to use, and they can help with food reintroductions after your symptoms improve.

-Alongside dietary management with diet and elemental diet powders, most people will benefit from taking a probiotic to support gut repair 7.
-At the clinic, we find taking three types of probiotic species together works best.
+Alongside dietary management with diet and elemental diet powders, most people can benefit from taking a probiotic to support gut repair 7.
+At the clinic, we find that taking three types of probiotic species together works best.

 Choosing and Using Elemental Diet Powders Safely

-Research suggests that elemental diet powders are safe when used to replace all food in conditions like Crohn’s disease 3 5 8 and SIBO 4.
-However, they should be chosen and used with care, even when only being used on a more casual basis.
+Research suggests that elemental diet powders are safe when used as a complete food replacement for conditions like Crohn’s disease 3 5 8 and SIBO 4.
+However, they should be chosen and used carefully, even if only used casually.

 The Food and Drug Administration regulates only medical-grade elemental diet products—the types administered in hospitals or prescribed by a doctor.
-So, consumers should be mindful when purchasing over-the-counter options.
+So, it’s good to be mindful when buying over-the-counter options.

-In particular, look for formulations that are adequately fortified with the full range of essential micronutrients.
-Here are some names to check for in the ingredients list:
+In particular, look for formulations that are fortified with the full range of essential micronutrients.
+Here are some nutrients to check for in the ingredients list:

-- (Vitamin A, vitamin D3, vitamin E, vitamin K (fat-soluble vitamins)
+- Fat-soluble vitamins, including vitamin A, vitamin D3, vitamin E, vitamin K

 - Vitamin C

-- Biotin, folate, pantothenic acid, thiamin, riboflavin (or riboflavin-5-phosphate), niacin, vitamin B12 (cyanocobalamin or methylcobalamin), and B6 (B complex vitamins)
+- B complex vitamins, including biotin, folate, pantothenic acid, thiamin, riboflavin (riboflavin-5-phosphate), niacin (vitamin B3), vitamin B12 (cyanocobalamin or methylcobalamin), and B6

 - Calcium, phosphorus, potassium, magnesium, iron, and manganese (important minerals)

-Out of an abundance of caution, I recommend that people with oral thrush don’t drink elemental diet shakes.
-My concern is that the easily absorbed carbs may feed fungi or microbes in the mouth as they swill through the mouth—though no research confirms this risk.
+Note of caution: I recommend that people with oral thrush don’t drink elemental diet shakes.
+My concern is that the easily absorbed carbs might feed fungi or microbes in the mouth, though no research confirms this risk.

 Additionally, if you have a history of disordered eating, a full elemental diet may not be the best choice.
-And further, using elemental diet powders as a meal replacement is not a weight loss strategy we recommend in the clinic.
+Furthermore, using elemental diet powders as a meal replacement is not a weight loss strategy we recommend in the clinic.

 Elemental Diet Powder: A Versatile Tool for Gut Health